phetdam/jLinLearn/README.rst

    regularization using iterative soft thresholding.

-These both will direcly solve the primal formulation of the problem by operating on the loss functional directly.
+These both will directly solve the primal formulation of the problem by operating on the loss functional directly.
 Not sure if I plan to implement any methods to solve the dual problem.